fransyozef/generate-nft-metadata/README.md

 Put your images in the `/assets/` folder.

 Next you can setup the default metadata that will be used in your metadata json.
+You can find this in the `config.js` file.

 ```
     namePrefix: 'Your Collection',